bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 75°
-- Clear
+- Partly Cloudy
-- 83% humidity
+- 80% humidity
 - 12 mph wind
-- 31% cloud cover
+- 68% cloud cover
 - 46 AQI 🟩
 - 0.2 inches of rain in the past 24 hours
 - 0.1 inches of rain expected in the next 72 hours